 Teams that forfeit more than four matches in a season will have their position in the competition reviewed and may be excluded for the remainder of the competition.

 If a team forfeits and then matches are cancelled due to inclement weather, they will have their forfeit overturned.
 Your match will therefore be rescheduled with the other cancelled matches (if a catch up round is available).

-Applications for compensation for any team receiving four or more forfeits throughout the season should be made in writing to: The Director, Active Melbourne City Sports, 86 Tope Street, South Melbourne, 3205
+Applications for compensation for any team receiving four or more forfeits throughout the season should be made in writing to: The Director, Active Melbourne City Sports, The Commons, 36-38 Gipps Street, Collingwood, 3066.

 We suggest you make your team members aware of the length and dates of the season to get maximum commitment from them.
 Please do not consider forfeiting as an easy option when numbers are low.
 AMCS understands that unforeseeable circumstances sometimes make fielding a team difficult, however teams should try their utmost to get a team on the court each week, as it can cause an inconvenience to your opposition and their work day.